All about land snails

 Foot, movement

 A muscular organ called the “foot,” located on the underside of the body, moves a snail forward but never backward.
 They also will use their foot to try to right themselves if they get overturned (often unsuccessfully).
 Large, flat, smooth, and very maneuverable, it pushes against a surface with a wave-like motion.
-You may be wondering if snails ever move faster than a “snail’s pace?”
+You may wonder if snails ever move faster than a “snail’s pace?”
 The answer is no, but some of the larger land snails virtually gallop by snail standards by creating huge waves in their foot.
 The fastest in the world is thought to be the Garden Snail, Cornu aspersum (formerly Helix aspersa), shown above.
 At its speediest on a nice, smooth surface, it travels about 6.0 or 7.0 inches per minute (1.8–2.1 m)!

 To help them move, snails prepare the surface by secreting a thin layer of mucus from a gland at the front of their foot.
 The mucus serves several purposes.
 It reduces friction, produces a suction that helps them cling to things, even upside down (if you’ve ever tried to pick one up, you’ve experienced this resistance), and provides a protective layer that’s so effective snails can climb over sharp surfaces, including a razor’s edge, without injury.